Stef-aap/Domoticz-RFLink-ESP32/README.md

 - Compiling for the ESP32 (probably even the ESP8266 is good enough)
 - Optimizing the order of the plugins
 - Simplify and shorten the program
-- Register devices that are allowed to get no false positives
+- Register devices that are allowed, so we don't get any false positives
-- Automatic generate new Device-ID's, s o the Home Automation software can really get inbetween the controller and the device.
+- Automatic generate new Device-ID's, so the Home Automation software can really get inbetween the controller and the device.
 -

 Some ideas for the future